 Keep gratitude journals (possibly one by your bed, one in your purse, and one at work) to help you remember all the things that are good in your life.
 Use these journals to savor good experiences like a child’s smile, a sunshine-filled day, and good health.
 Don’t forget to celebrate accomplishments like mastering a new task at work or a new hobby.
 This is because:

 “Being grateful for your blessings cancels out negative thoughts and worries,” says Joni Emmerling, a wellness coach in Greenville, NC.

 In case you give all the above a try and is still not relieved, you may consider letting out your emotions through laughter or wailing – whichever you find easier at the moment.

 A good belly laugh doesn’t just lighten the load mentally.
 Just like singing, laughing also lowers the level of cortisol, your body’s stress hormone, and boosts brain chemicals called endorphins, which help your mood.
 Lighten up by tuning in to your favorite sitcom or video, reading the comics, or chatting with someone who makes you smile.

 On the other hand, if you feel more like crying, depending on your predicament, it is best to let the tears flow instead of holding them back.
-Have a good cry and savour the therapeutic effects which is as well similar to that of laughter but in their own different ways.
-A good cry also enhances oxygen delivery to the cells and stimulates release of specific neurochemicals in the brain that promote relaxation.
+Have a good cry and savor the therapeutic effects which are as well similar to that of laughter but in their own different ways.
+A good cry also enhances oxygen delivery to the cells and stimulates a release of specific neurochemicals in the brain that promote relaxation.